akevinlee/artifactory-sda-publisher/README.md

 }
 ```

+## Resolving/Downloading arifacts in SDA

+I am looking at writing an Artifactory specific SDA plugin in the future, but for now you should be able to use the metadata stored in a version (as component version properties) to download the artifact from Artifactory as part of an SDA component process.
+You would refer to the artifacts location in artifactory using `${p:version/repository.path}`.
+The existing Maven plugin should work with this approach or you could use command line to invoke [wget|https://www.gnu.org/software/wget/] or similar utility.

 ## Uploading existing artifacts

 To upload existing artifacts you can add the property `sda.status` with value `NEW` to the artifact version.
 The plugin should then pick this up and upload it.